 Concurrently with these exciting events, our annual employee granting contest hummed along in the background.
 18 IR+Mers crafted emotional videos requesting colleagues’ support for charities close to their hearts.
 Each two-minute video evoked a myriad of emotions – some laughter, some tears.
 IR+Mers were given the seemingly impossible task of voting for their five favorite charities.
 Ultimately, IR+M recommended that each organization receive a grant from our donor-advised fund, the IR+M Charitable Fund.
 We continued to replenish those buckets – even the ice bucket variety!
 That’s right – we resurrected the 2014 Ice Bucket Challenge for ALS, which we subtitled “Cool Off for a Cause.”
 The videos of IR+Mers and their all-too-willing sidekicks dumping tubs of ice-cold water over their heads were just priceless!
 Again, peals of contagious laughter!

-Our eighth annual, and second (mostly) virtual, Week of Giving had all the feels.
+Our eighth annual, and second (mostly) virtual, IR+M Gives B.A.C.K. week had all the feels.
 We had nearly 500 sign-ups for our events.
 We dedicated approximately 500 hours to supporting our community partners and each other.
 We came together and worked hard towards a common cause – helping our community.
 That felt really, really amazing.
 I’ll admit that my bucket was running a little low after 15 months.
 But after last week, it’s overflowing again, and I’m intent on keeping it that way.

 As of 6/30/21.
 The views contained in this report are those of IR+M and are based on information obtained by IR+M from sources that are believed to be reliable.
 This report is for informational purposes only and is not intended to provide specific advice, recommendations for, or projected returns of any particular IR+M product.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission from Income Research & Management.